-Mounting a USB drive can become a real headache and maybe a waste of time, especially if you are new on Raspberry Pi and Linux commands.
+Mounting a USB drive can become a real headache and maybe a waste of time, especially if you are new to Raspberry Pi and Linux commands.

 Today, I’ll give you all the exact information you need to mount a USB drive quickly and easily.

-We’ll see the manual way (for temporary devices) and the automatic way for devices you want to often use on your Raspberry Pi (like your Retropie ROMs, movies or backup storage drive).
+Don’t worry, I’ll explain how to connect your USB key or drive without having to remember 50 parameters.
+We’ll learn the manual way (for temporary devices) and the automatic way for devices you want to use often on your Raspberry Pi (like your RetroPie ROMs, movies, or a backup storage drive).

 Get information about the USB drive

-Before going further, we need to collect information about your hard drive, like the identifier and the file system type used on it.
+Before going further, we need to collect information about your hard drive, such as the identifier and the file system type used on it.

-We’ll also create a new folder to mount the drive in it.
+We’ll also create a new folder to mount the drive in.

 Prepare your Raspberry Pi

-You can follow this tutorial with any Raspberry Pi OS version, and nearly any Linux distributions.
+You can follow this tutorial with any Raspberry Pi OS version, and nearly any Linux distribution.
+No prerequisites, just adjust the commands if you are not using a Debian-based distribution.

-I’ll suppose you’re on Raspberry Pi OS Lite.
-If you have a Desktop, maybe you’ll get the help of the interface for some steps, but no big change.
+I’ll assume you’re on Raspberry Pi OS Lite.
+If you have a Desktop, maybe you’ll get the help of the interface for some steps, but it shouldn’t be that different.

 sudo apt upgrade

-And if you are working with NTFS drives, check that you have the required package installed (NTFS is mainly for Windows devices and may not be required in your case).
+And if you plan to use NTFS drives (Windows file system), check that you have the required package installed (NTFS is mainly for Windows devices and may not be required in your case).

 Plug your device

-Plug your device to a free USB port.
+You can then plug your device into a free USB port.

-For big external drives, you will need extra power to run the drive correctly (“Under-voltage detected!” will appear in the terminal).
+For big external drives, you will need extra power to run the drive correctly (or the message “Under-voltage detected!” may appear).

-Try to add a powered USB hub to the Raspberry Pi (check this one on Amazon for example if you don’t already have one).
-Your hard drive will not work without that (except if it has its power supply).
+Try to add a powered USB hub to the Raspberry Pi (check this one on Amazon for example, if you don’t already have one).
+Your hard drive will not work without that (unless it has its own power supply).

-Plug the hub to the Raspberry Pi and your hard drive directly on the hub.
+If you are using one, plug the hub into the Raspberry Pi and your hard drive directly on the hub.

 Collect more information

-Once you plug the disk, we need to know more about this one before going further.
+Once the disk is plugged in, we need to know more about it before going further.

 Fdisk